Welcome to World Kindness Australia

-Our goal is to bring diverse communities together regardless of politics, race, religion, gender, sexual preference, age and even post codes, in a world which often finds itself being captured by a campaign of fear and hate.
-Harnessing the research, goodwill and ideas of many from across the nation and indeed the world.
-By establishing a platform for national collaboration based on a foundation of kindness we are in a better position to deliver outcomes which can bring about real change.
+Our goal is to bring diverse communities together in a world which often finds itself being captured by a campaign of fear and hate through harnessing the research, goodwill and ideas of many from across the nation and indeed the world because sadly the only thing that does not discriminate is discrimination where the crosshairs can fall on one’s politics, race, religion, gender, sexual preference, age and even post codes.
+By establishing a platform for national collaboration based on a foundation of kindness we are placed in a better position to deliver outcomes which can focuss on content rather than the messenger, which can be a catalyst for real change.
 Engaging cities to support our member’s campaigns and activities is a key element to our charter to execute the global strategy and has already seen seen cities and local councils sign declarations of support and appoint Goodwill Ambassadors.

 Following the presentation of a global strategy to change the world at the 7th General Assembly in London in September 2012, World Kindness Australia was elected to be the Secretariat to the World Kindness Movement, representing 27 nations.
-This saw the Kindness Torch pass from the Singapore Government’s Ministry of Culture, to World Kindness Australia.
+This saw the Kindness Torch pass from the Singapore Government’s Ministry of Culture, to World Kindness Australia a relative young not for profit.
 Her Excellency Dame Marie Bashir Governor of NSW was one of the first to lend her support and hosted an event at NSW Government House to welcome back the Australian delegation and officially present Certificates of Membership to the Cities, local Councils, Schools, the University of Sydney and Not for Profit organisations who had joined the campaign.
 With the mantel as the Secretariat our international work began in ernest.

 With Australia’s stewardship of the International Council and with assistance from foreign consulates and the Office of the Australian Prime Minister, the international membership grew to include former non member nations such as China, Malaysia, France, Switzerland, South Africa, Thailand, Mexico, Pakistan, Ukraine and Liberia,

-In 2017 having presented the Australian Prime Minister’s Message in Seoul at the 9th General Assembly at the 20th anniversary of the international campaign, WKA succesfully presented the bid for the City of Gold Coast to become the first City to be internationally listed as a “World Kindness City”.
+In 2017 having presented the Australian Prime Minister’s Message in Seoul at the 9th General Assembly for the 20th anniversary of the international campaign, WKA succesfully presented the bid for the City of Gold Coast in Queensland to become the first city to be internationally listed as a “World Kindness City”.

-After serving a 5 year term as Secretariat, we passed the “Kindness Torch” on to the new Secretariat wishing them well.
-We continue in our participation in an activitive capacity retaining a seat on the World Kindness Movement International Council, to engage non member nations and international organisations in the global campaign for a kinder world.
+After serving a 5 year term as Secretariat, we passed the “Kindness Torch” on wishing the new bearers of this responsibility well.
+We continue in our participation in an activitive capacity retaining a seat on the World Kindness Movement’s International Council, to engage non member nations and international organisations in the global campaign for a kinder world.
 The World Kindness Movement & The World Kindness Project.

 Immediate Past General Secretary of The World Kindness Movement